orlan0045/docker-ai-agents-examples/level_3/README.md

 3. You'll see the ADK web interface where you can chat with the multi-agent system

-4. Try asking: "Is it a good time to go on a date in New York?"
+4. Try asking: "Is it a good time to call my girlfriend who is in Jakarta?"

 5. Press Ctrl+C in the terminal to stop